 Learning Through Service

 Community service activities allow students to solidify their clinical skills and help support their natural inclination to serve and provide compassionate care.
-Many students choose a community service elective, an international service elective, or use their free time to volunteer at community clinics or participate in community service activities, such as the weekly Monday Clinic, the annual United to Serve health fair, and more.
-Learn more about volunteer community service at UT Southwestern.
+Many students choose a service learning elective or an international service learning elective, while others use their free time to volunteer at community clinics or participate in community service activities, such as the weekly Monday Clinic, the annual United to Serve health fair, and more.
+Some of the community service opportunities available to students include:

 Augmenting the curriculum are many opportunities for students to enhance their clinical skills while exploring various specialties.